deepVector/PythonPrjTemplate/PythonPrjTemplate/utils/README.md

-Functions used across the project.
+Utilities used across the project.